-Cognitive maturity occurs as the brain matures and the social network expands, offering more opportunities for experimenting with life.
+Cognitive maturity occurs as the brain matures and the social network expands, which offers more opportunities for experimenting with life.
 Because this worldly experience plays a large role in attaining formal operations, not all adolescents enter this stage of cognitive development.
 Studies indicate, however, that abstract and critical reasoning skills are teachable.
 For example, everyday reasoning improves between the first and last years of college, which suggests the value of education in cognitive maturation.